-- This is a construction zone.
-Safety is our highest priority.
+Safety is our priority.
 Orange cones and barricades keep you out and keep you safe, and protect workers too.
 You may see EBMUD workers directing traffic, acting as spotters and practicing a variety of safety measures.
 When driving past a work site, please slow down.
 You may also notice temporary staging of equipment, excavation work and construction-related noise and dust.

 Yes.
 EBMUD crews follow rigorous procedures to ensure that pipes are clean when responding to a break.